deepak1001pandey/first-github-pub/README.md

 # first-github-pub
-this repository is created for learning git
+# this repository is created for learning git
+# project in git is called as repository